GabrielMalakias/GabrielMalakias.github.io/_posts/2021-11-15-software-evolves-an-experience-guided-by-results.md

 {% endhighlight %}
 *The code above is just a small part of the solution, for the full version please take a look [here][past-rb]*

-The code above could be executed every minute making it a pretty ok solution, right?
+By executing the function above every minute the problem is solved, right?

 Hold on, what if each check takes one second?
-As you might notice we have a O(N) here and according to [Rob Bell](https://rob-bell.net/2009/06/a-beginners-guide-to-big-o-notation)
+As you might notice, we have a O(N) here and according to [Rob Bell](https://rob-bell.net/2009/06/a-beginners-guide-to-big-o-notation)

 *"O(N) describes an algorithm whose performance will grow linearly and in direct proportion to the size of the input data set."*